abpframework/abp/docs/en/Tutorials/Part-9.md

 "NewAuthor": "New author"
 ````

-Notice that we've added more keys.
-They will be used in the next sections.

 ### Run the Application

 Run and login to the application. **You can not see the menu item since you don't have permission yet.** Go to the `identity/roles` page, click to the *Actions* button and select the *Permissions* action for the **admin role**: